TitleProfessor; Graduate Coordinator (Plant Science Graduate Program)

 Brookings, SD 57007

-BiographyI obtained my Bachelor’s degree in Agriculture and Master’s in Biotechnology in India.
+BiographyI obtained my Bachelor’s degree in Agriculture (Annamalai University) and Master’s in Biotechnology (Tamil Nadu Agricultural University) in India.
 I obtained a Ph.D. in biology from the Hong University of Science and Technology studying ABA biosynthesis and signaling in Arabidopsis advised by Dr. Chris Rock (currently at Texas Tech, Lubbock, TX).
 I had my post-doctoral training studying the roles of plant flavonoids in soybean-microbe interactions at the Danforth Plant Science Center, St Louis working with Dr. Oliver Yu (currently CTO of Conagen Inc., and adjunct professor at MIT, Boston, MA).
-I am currently an Associate professor in the Departments of Plant Science, and Biology & Microbiology at South Dakota State University, and am a Senior Investigator in BioSNTR, a virtual bioscience research center co-funded by NSF-EPSCoR and the state of SD.
-My lab is interested in the regulation of hormone action during symbiotic nodule development.
+I am currently a Professor in the Departments of Agronomy, Horticulture, & Plant Science, and Biology & Microbiology at South Dakota State University, and am a Senior Investigator in 2DBEST, a virtual bioscience research center co-funded by NSF-EPSCoR and the state of SD.
+My lab is interested in the regulation of hormone action during symbiotic nodule development and selection of beneficial microbial symbionts by plants.

 EducationB.Sc (Agriculture), 1992, Annamalai University, India